kepegram/myMusic/README.md

 3. react-native slider to scrub and control music playback
 4. react-native navigation to navigate between different screen throughout the app and stack different screens in order to progress thorugh the app
 5. react-native vector icons to provide icons for music playback control
-6. esling and prettier to unify code for better readiblity
+6. eslint and prettier to unify code for better readiblity